TL;DR

 Nearly half the ecosystem (45.2%) consists of firms with fewer than 50 employees.
 These firms often share characteristics that attract both strategic buyers and financial sponsors: profitable, recurring-revenue businesses with sticky client relationships and limited succession planning.
 When the founder of a 30-person Business Central consultancy decides to retire, acquisition by a PE-backed platform or a larger regional partner is an increasingly common exit path — though not the only one.

 Three forces are accelerating this trend.
 First, Microsoft's Solutions Partner program raises the bar for partner designations, making it harder for small firms to maintain top-tier status independently.
 Second, cloud migration urgency - as legacy Dynamics GP, NAV, and AX installations reach end-of-life, the volume of migration projects creates a competition for market share and client relationships.
 Third, AI integration requirements demand investment in Copilot capabilities that small firms struggle to fund alone.
+Microsoft Power Platform — which now encompasses Copilot Studio, Power Apps, Power Automate, Power BI, and Power Pages — continues to expand the breadth of skills partners must maintain, further raising the investment bar for smaller firms.

 Recent M&A Activity: 2025-2026 Deals Reshaping the Ecosystem

-As of March 19, 2026.
+As of May 12, 2026.
 The following verified acquisitions and investments represent the most significant Dynamics 365 and Microsoft partner deals announced or completed since January 2025.
 Each entry is cited to a primary source.

 | Date | Acquirer | Target | Deal Type | Key Detail |